naoyam/physis/docs/rose.md

 # ROSE Installation

 ## Prerequisites
-### Ubuntu
-* sun-java6 (JDK, not just JRE)
+* Java JDK (not just JRE)
-* libboost-all-dev
-    * Only version 1.36 to 1.45 are supported.
-* doxygen (optional)

-### Mac
-* Mac OSX 10.6 (10.7 not supported)
-* Java developer package from http://connect.apple.com
-* Boost
+* Boost C++ library
-    * Only version 1.36 to 1.45 are supported.
+    * Versions from 1.36 to 1.45
+* GNU libtool
 * Ghostscript (optional)
+* Doxygen (optional)

+### Platform specific notes
+* Ubuntu/Debian packages
+    * sun-java6, libboost-all-dev
-* GNU libtool
+* Mac
+    * Only OSX 10.6 is suppoted (10.7 not supported)
+    * Get Java from the Java developer package from http://connect.apple.com

 ## Automated way

 1. Set the JAVA_HOME environment variable.
-It should be like /usr/lib/jvm/java (RHEL6/CentOS6/SL6), /usr/lib/jvm/java-6-sun, and /usr/lib/jvm/java-6-sun.
+It should be like /usr/lib/jvm/java (RHEL6/CentOS6/SL6), /usr/lib/jvm/java-6-sun, or /usr/lib/jvm/java-6-sun.
 2. Run misc/rose-build.sh.
 It will automatically download, configure, and compile the ROSE source as suitable for Physis.
 Just run the script, and the ROSE library will be built under a directory named rose-VERSION/build and installed to rose-VERSION/install.

 ## Manual way